nicokuehn-dci/Performinator/README.md

 ## Project Purpose

-TuxTrax is designed to provide a powerful and versatile tool for live performance sampling and mixing, with a focus on the Ubuntu and Linux audio community.
+Performinator is designed to provide a powerful and versatile tool for live performance sampling and mixing, with a focus on the Ubuntu and Linux audio community.
 It aims to combine intuitive sampling, mixing, and performance features with cutting-edge AI-powered tools, enabling users to create captivating live soundscapes.

 ## Setup Steps

 1. **Clone the repository:**

     ```
-    git clone git@github.com:nicokuehn-dci/TuxTrax.git
+    git clone git@github.com:nicokuehn-dci/Performinator.git
-    cd TuxTrax
+    cd Performinator
     ```

 2. **Install system dependencies:**